 We commercially launched our first product, the G4, in December of 2021, and we began recognizing revenue on sales of the G4 in the fourth quarter of 2022.
 There can be no assurance that we will be able to generate sufficient revenue in the future to support our operations and plans.
 Our operations to date have been focused on developing and commercializing our technologies and products, including developing and commercializing the G4 and our product pipeline and product enhancements.
 The performance of our products in our beta pilot program and early access program may not be indicative of the performance our customers experience following commercial launch, and we may need to make modifications to improve our products.
 For example, we expect to make modifications to improve the reliability, quality and/or functionality of the G4 as we manufacture the G4 and in response to customer feedback, and we expect the G4 to improve in time as further units are sold.
 However, there can be no assurance that this will occur or that we will avoid delays in finalizing these improvements.
 There can be no assurance that we will be able to timely achieve market acceptance for the G4 in the future.
 We have limited experience manufacturing the G4 for commercial use, conducting sales and marketing activities at scale and managing customer support at the commercial level.
-Further, while we commenced the development of the G4X, we have not completed its development to focus our efforts on the development of the G4X.
-Consequently, predictions about our future success or viability are highly uncertain and hard to predict as a result of our limited operating history, the development stage of our products and our future success or viability are highly uncertain and hard to predict as operations.
+Further, while we commenced the development of the G4X, we have not completed its development and have no experience manufacturing or commercializing the G4X.
+Further, while we had commenced development of the PX, we have paused its development to focus our efforts on the development of the G4X.
+Consequently, predictions about our future success or viability are highly uncertain and hard to predict as a result of our limited operating history, the development stage of our products and our limited history commercializing our technologies or products.
+Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early stages of operations.